iiwaasnet/kino/README.md

-**ActorHost** receives messages and calles corresponding Actor's handler based on the message type (and version).
+**ActorHost** receives messages and calls corresponding Actor's handler based on the message type (and version).
 All Actors, hosted by the same **ActorHost**, share same receiving thread.
 This means that until previously fetched message is processed by an Actor, the next one will be waiting in the queue.
 ActorHost is a unit of in-proc scaling.

 ![ActorHost](https://cdn.rawgit.com/iiwaasnet/kino/master/img/ActorHost.png)

-Every ActorHost connectes to a MessageRouter.
+Every ActorHost connects to a MessageRouter.

 **MessageRouter** is responsible for: